-An oral suspension of activated charcoal (AC) should be considered in poisonings when gastrointestinal decontamination of a xenobiotic is indicated, and AC can be administered within 1 hour of ingestion.
-Careful consideration of the contraindications (see below) should occur prior to treatment with activated charcoal.
+An oral suspension of activated charcoal (AC) should merit consideration in poisonings when there is an indication for gastrointestinal decontamination of a xenobiotic, and the clinician can administer activated charcoal within 1 hour of ingestion.
+Careful consideration of the contraindications (see below) should take place before treatment with activated charcoal.

-Observational trial data in recent years suggests AC should be given and may substantially reduce drug absorption and bioavailability in the following circumstances:
+Observational trial data in recent years suggests activated charcoal should be given and may substantially reduce drug absorption and bioavailability in the following circumstances:

-Activated charcoal can be given for substances known to be adsorbed by activated charcoal (see below).
+Activated charcoal is an option for substances known to be adsorbed by activated charcoal (see below).

-Multi-dose activated charcoal (MDAC) is often considered in cases of life-threatening ingestions of carbamazepine, dapsone, phenobarbital, quinine, and theophylline.
+Multi-dose activated charcoal (MDAC) is often a consideration in cases of life-threatening ingestions of carbamazepine, dapsone, phenobarbital, quinine, and theophylline.
 Additional indications for possible MDAC therapy are listed below.

 Activated charcoal adsorbs xenobiotics within the gastrointestinal tract due to hydrogen bonding, ion-ion forces, and van der Waals forces.
-The AC/xenobiotic complex prevents systemic absorption of that xenobiotic.
-AC only adsorbs xenobiotics that are in the dissolved liquid phase via direct contact.
-Orally administered AC is not absorbed through the gastrointestinal lumen and acts within the gastrointestinal (GI) tract in its unchanged form.
+The activated charcoal/xenobiotic complex prevents systemic absorption of that xenobiotic.
+Activated charcoal only adsorbs xenobiotics that are in the dissolved liquid phase via direct contact.
+Orally administered activated charcoal does not get absorbed through the gastrointestinal lumen and acts within the gastrointestinal (GI) tract in its unchanged form.

-Xenobiotics come in contact with AC if the drug has not yet been absorbed from the gastrointestinal lumen, or via recirculation of the xenobiotic into the gut lumen by either enterohepatic recirculation, or entero-enteric recirculation through active secretion, or passive diffusion.
+Xenobiotics come in contact with activated charcoal if the drug has not yet been absorbed from the gastrointestinal lumen, or via recirculation of the xenobiotic into the gut lumen by either enterohepatic recirculation, or entero-enteric recirculation through active secretion, or passive diffusion.

-Activated charcoal adsorption of xenobiotics is based on the equilibrium between the free xenobiotic and the AC/xenobiotic complex.
-Desorption of the xenobiotic from AC may occur.
-However, in the presence of adequate doses of activated charcoal, the equilibrium is shifted towards the AC/xenobiotic complex.
-This attempt to shift the equilibrium in favor of AC/xenobiotic complexes is the rationale for dosing activated charcoal to an AC: the xenobiotic ratio of 10:1 (see below).
+Activated charcoal adsorption of xenobiotics is based on the equilibrium between the free xenobiotic and the activated charcoal/xenobiotic complex.
+Desorption of the xenobiotic from activated charcoal may occur.
+However, in the presence of adequate doses of activated charcoal, the equilibrium is shifted towards the activated charcoal/xenobiotic complex.
+This attempt to shift the equilibrium in favor of activated charcoal/xenobiotic complexes is the rationale for dosing activated charcoal to activated charcoal: the xenobiotic ratio of 10 to 1 (see below).

-AC best adsorbs xenobiotics in their nonionized forms.
+Activated charcoal best adsorbs xenobiotics in their nonionized forms.
 Polar, water-soluble molecules are less likely to be adsorbed.
-Due to the pharmacodynamics of AC, nonpolar, poorly water-soluble organic xenobiotics are best absorbed.
+Due to the pharmacodynamics of activated charcoal, it best absorbs nonpolar, poorly water-soluble organic xenobiotics.

-Most xenobiotics will have decreased systemic absorption in the presence of AC, including acetaminophen, aspirin, barbiturates, tricyclic antidepressants, theophylline, phenytoin, and a majority of inorganic and organic materials.
-It is important to note that AC does not effectively adsorb alcohols, metals such as iron and lithium, electrolytes such as magnesium, potassium, or sodium, and acids or alkalis due to the polarity of these substances.
+Most xenobiotics will have decreased systemic absorption in the presence of activated charcoal, including acetaminophen, aspirin, barbiturates, tricyclic antidepressants, theophylline, phenytoin, and a majority of inorganic and organic materials.
+It is important to note that activated charcoal does not effectively adsorb alcohols, metals such as iron and lithium, electrolytes such as magnesium, potassium, or sodium, and acids or alkalis due to the polarity of these substances.

-AC should be administered when a xenobiotic is believed to still be in the gastrointestinal tract and when the benefits of preventing absorption of the xenobiotic are assumed to outweigh the risks of AC.
-Optimal dosing of AC is unknown.
-AC can be administered orally, or via nasogastric and orogastric tubes.
-When the dose of the xenobiotic is known, experts recommend AC at a 10:1 ratio of AC:xenobiotic.
-This may be impractical to achieve a 10:1 ratio when large doses (APAP or salicylates) are ingested.
-When the amount of xenobiotic ingested is unknown, or it is impractical to achieve a 10:1 ratio in large dose xenobiotic ingestions, SDAC should be administered in doses of 1g/kg of body weight.
+The clinician should administer activated charcoal when they believe a xenobiotic is still in the gastrointestinal tract, and when the benefits of preventing the absorption of the xenobiotic are assumed to outweigh the risks of activated charcoal.
+The optimal dosing of activated charcoal is unknown.
+Activated charcoal administration can be oral, or via nasogastric and orogastric tubes.
+When the dose of the xenobiotic is known, experts recommend activated charcoal at a 10 to 1 ratio of activated charcoal to xenobiotic.
+This ratio may be impractical to achieve when the patient has ingested large doses (APAP or salicylates).
+When the amount of xenobiotic ingested is unknown, or it is impractical to achieve a 10 to 1 ratio in large dose xenobiotic ingestions, SDAC should administration should be in doses of 1g/kg of body weight.

-SDAC can either be given as a 1 g/kg of body weight dose, or simplified age-based dosing below:
+SDAC administration can either be as a 1 g/kg of body weight dose or simplified age-based dosing below:

-Multiple-dose activated charcoal (MDAC) is used when at least 2 sequential doses, and often several more, of activated charcoal, are given.
-MDAC is believed to prevent ongoing absorption of drug remaining within the GI tract and enhance elimination via enterohepatic or entero-enteric recirculation.
-While the quality of clinical data is not robust, MDAC is believed to be beneficial for “potentially life-threatening” ingestions of the following substances: carbamazepine, dapsone, phenobarbital, quinidine, theophylline, amitriptyline, dextropropoxyphene, digitoxin, digoxin, disopyramide, nadolol, phenylbutazone, phenytoin piroxicam, sotalol, amiodarone, dosulepin, duloxetine, lamotrigine, valproic acid, and verapamil.
+Multiple-dose activated charcoal (MDAC) is when at least two sequential doses, and often several more, of activated charcoal, are given.
+MDAC appears to prevent ongoing absorption of drug remaining within the GI tract and enhance elimination via enterohepatic or entero-enteric recirculation.
+While the quality of clinical data is not robust, Researchers believe MDAC is beneficial for “potentially life-threatening” ingestions of the following substances: carbamazepine, dapsone, phenobarbital, quinidine, theophylline, amitriptyline, dextropropoxyphene, digitoxin, digoxin, disopyramide, nadolol, phenylbutazone, phenytoin piroxicam, sotalol, amiodarone, dosulepin, duloxetine, lamotrigine, valproic acid, and verapamil.

 Dosing strategies of MDAC vary.
-An initial dose of 10:1 ratio of AC: xenobiotic or 1 g/kg of bodyweight AC can be administered.
+As mentioned already, initial dosing is either a 10 to 1 ratio of activated charcoal to xenobiotic or 1 g/kg of bodyweight activated charcoal; both are options.
 It is best to tailor the dose and dosing intervals of MDAC to the amount and dosage form of xenobiotic ingested.
 Interval MDAC doses range from 0.25 to 0.5 g/kg of body weight every 1 to 6 hours in adults.
-AC has also been continuously administered through an NG tube in some cases.
+Some cases have employed the continuous administration of activated charcoal through an NG tube in some cases.

 A simplified MDAC approach for adult patients would be: